renn0xtek9/Arithmos/doc/development/source/tutorial.rst

 (referred to as the widget's meta description).

-This meta data is discovered at Orange Canvas application startup leveraging setuptools/distribute and its `entry points`_ protocol.
+This meta data is discovered at Arithmos Canvas application startup leveraging setuptools/distribute and its `entry points`_ protocol.
-Orange Canvas looks for widgets using an ``orange.widgets`` entry point.
+Arithmos Canvas looks for widgets using an ``arithmos.widgets`` entry point.

 .. _`entry points`: https://pythonhosted.org/setuptools/setuptools.html#dynamic-discovery-of-services-and-plugins